Five leaders who serve as mentors to rising professionals share their top tips for how to be an effective mentor in the workplace.

 “When it comes to being an effective mentor, I’m guided by one simple thought from Stephen R. Covey: ‘Seek first to understand, then to be understood.’
 It’s essential to invest a significant amount of your talent and time in learning and understanding your mentee’s identity, stories, experiences, beliefs and values.
 Gaining these insights is critical to develop and nurture a growth-enhancing relationship that is based upon mutual trust, respect and understanding.
 Viva la mentorship!”

-Learn more about the Nonprofit Leadership Center’s Advancing Racial Equity on Nonprofit Boards Fellowship, including the mentoring program that’s part of it.
+Learn more about the Nonprofit Leadership Center’s Advancing Racial Equity on Nonprofit Boards Fellowship.